 Sablefish are best known as "smoked sable" in New York delis, or "smoked black cod" in the Pacific Northwest.
 In California, they are known most often as "butterfish."
-The reason is simple: Few fish are as silky rich in omega-3 laden fats as the sablefish, or black cod.
+The reason is simple: Few fish are as silky rich in omega-3 fats as the sablefish or black cod.

 In the kitchen, sablefish offer a striking yin-yang appearance -- creamy white flesh juxtaposed against black skin.

 - As sushi, or crudo.
-Like the fatty toro tuna or salmon belly at sushi restaurants?
-You will love sablefish raw.
+Do you like the fatty toro tuna or salmon belly at sushi restaurants?
+Then you will love sablefish raw.
 It is also luxurious dressed at the table with a splash of Meyer lemon and sea salt.
 Don't use sablefish for ceviche, however -- that dish goes best with lean fish.

 - Confit.
-Yes, poached slowly in olive or some other kind of oil.
+Poach sablefish slowly in olive or some other kind of oil.
 Think you like slow, oil-poached tuna?
-You will love sablefish.
+Then you will love the same treatment with sablefish.